-'''

 ellipsoidGate(..., .gate, mean, distance=1, filterId="defaultEllipsoidGate")

-'''

-gate A definition of the gate via a covariance matrix.

-mean Numeric vector of equal length as dimensions in .gate.

-distance Numeric scalar giving the Mahalanobis distance defining the size of the ellipse.
+filterId An optional parameter that sets the filterId of this gate. .gate A definition of the gate via a covariance matrix. mean Numeric vector of equal length as dimensions in .gate. distance Numeric scalar giving the Mahalanobis distance defining the size of the ellipse.
 This mostly exists for compliance reasons to the gatingML standard as mean and gate should already uniquely define the ellipse.
 Essentially, distance is merely a factor that gets applied to the values in the covariance matrix.
 You can also directly describe the covariance matrix through named arguments, as described below.

 A convenience method to facilitate the construction of a ellipsoid filter objects.
-Ellipsoid gates in n dimensions ( $n \ge 2$ ) are specified by a a covarinace matrix and a vector of mean values giving the center of the ellipse.
+Ellipsoid gates in n dimensions ($n \ge 2$) are specified by a covarinace matrix and a vector of mean values giving the center of the ellipse.